mnacamura/nixpkgs-cdda-mods/README.md

-# A Nixpkgs overlay of Cataclysm DDA mods, soundpacks, and tilesets
+# Nixpkgs overlay for Cataclysm DDA mods, soundpacks, and tilesets

 [Cataclysm: Dark Days Ahead](https://cataclysmdda.org) can be played with numerous mods, soundpacks, and tilesets.
 At the moment, most of them are not